-- Apple – You’ll want the apple to be washed, peeled, and sliced for this recipe.
-Use your favorite variety of apple!
+- Apple – 1 large apple.
+You’ll want the apple to be washed, peeled, and sliced for this recipe.
+Use your favorite variety of apples!
 (See Tips & Recipe Notes)

-- Fresh Cranberries – Fresh cranberries are what makes this cranberry sauce so delicious!
+- Fresh Cranberries – 12 ounces of fresh cranberries.
+Fresh cranberries are what make this cranberry sauce so delicious!
 They should be rinsed, and any bruised cranberries should be tossed.

 Still want to use canned cranberry sauce?
 If you’d prefer, you can warm two cans of whole berry cranberry sauce (or one can of whole berry and one can of jellied) with about ¼ cup of apple cider (not too much, so it doesn’t get runny), the spices, and the sliced apples and simmer until the apples have softened.
 Skip the sugar for this – the canned cranberry sauce already has plenty!

-- Add Apples and Cranberries.
-While the apple cider is coming to a boil, rinse, peel, and slice one apple and wash 12 ounces of fresh cranberries.
+- Add apples and cranberries.
+While the apple cider is coming to a boil, rinse, peel, and slice one apple and wash 12 ounces (340 grams) of fresh cranberries.
 Add the sliced apple and cranberries to the syrup and simmer with the lid on for 5 minutes.
 Then, remove the lid and continue simmering uncovered for an additional 10 minutes, stirring occasionally.
-The cranberries should burst, and the apples will soften and break up and the sauce will thicken.
+The cranberries should burst, the apples will soften and break up, and the sauce will thicken.

-- Finish Cranberry Sauce.
+- Finish the cranberry sauce.
 Once done, remove the cranberry sauce from the heat.
 You can mash the fruit further if desired.
-The sauce will continue to thicken as it cools – refrigerate to finish up.
-Serve once thickened and enjoy!
+The sauce will continue thickening as it cools – refrigerate to finish.
+Serve once thickened, and enjoy!

-My delicious, sweet and spicy apple cider cranberry sauce pairs wonderfully with any holiday meal!
-Try it with my amazing, savory smoked turkey, my creamy Parmesan roasted mashed potatoes, and my crispy brussel sprouts.
+My delicious, sweet, and spicy apple cider cranberry sauce pairs wonderfully with any holiday meal!
+Try it with my amazing, savory smoked turkey, creamy Parmesan roasted mashed potatoes, and crispy brussel sprouts.

 🥡 Storing & Reheating